 First, the Expert Team met the administrative staff represented by Director of the College Danute Remeikiene, Deputy Director for Strategic Development and Infrastructure Nerijus Cesiulis, Chief Accountant Dale Griškoniene, Head of Career and Public Relations Edita Klimavičiūte, Head of Distance Learning Centre Dr. Rūta Petrauskiene, Head of Information and Self-study Centre Kristina Plitnikaite, Head of International Office Rozalija Radlinskaite.
-Overview of the College and its strategy were presented in very impressive way.
+Overview of the College and its strategy were presented in very impressive way (e.g., Experts Team visit reflected in the College's newspaper and newsscreens, rich set of informative and promotional materials).

-At the meeting with staff responsible for preparation of self-assessment (11 persons) the Expert Team was given good, clear and exhaustive answers to the questions concerning less uncovered in the self-assessment report issues.
+Next at the meeting with staff (11 persons) responsible for preparation of self-assessment the Expert Team was given good, clear and exhaustive answers to the questions concerning less uncovered issues in the self-assessment report.